-WaPo: Trump admin might hold children caught crossing border on military bases
+Trump admin might hold children caught crossing border on military bases

-(CNN)The Trump administration is exploring holding children caught crossing the border on military bases, signaling the latest effort to move forward with plans to split up families who cross the border illegally, according to a report in The Washington Post.
+(CNN)The Trump administration is exploring holding children caught crossing the border on military bases, signaling the latest effort to move forward with plans to split up families who cross the border illegally.

-According to the Defense Department, Pentagon staffers were notified the Department of Health and Human Services will make site visits at four locations in Texas and Arkansas, to ensure the bases will be able to shelter children.
+According to a Defense Department official, staffers from the Department of Health and Human Services have begun informally looking at three sites in Texas and one in Little Rock, Arkansas.
+No official request has been submitted.

+The official said Defense Department facilities had been used in this manner before, including during the Obama administration.
+If the facilities are to be used for such a purpose, HHS must assure the Pentagon there will be no impact on the military's readiness or training efforts and must reimburse the Defense Department, the official said.

-The email, according to the report in the Post, characterized the site visits as a preliminary assessment, stating that "no decisions have been made at this time."
+The Washington Post previously reported the news.
+According to its report, an email sent to Pentagon staff characterized the site visits as a preliminary assessment, stating that "no decisions have been made at this time."

 Homeland Security Secretary Kirstjen Nielsen on Tuesday defended an agency policy that will result in more families being separated at the border, saying similar separations happen in the US "every day."